MageMCU/Joystick-Uno-L298N/Code/README.md

 ## ***Notes***

-The older **Joystick-Uno-L298N** code especially the *Debug version* was too difficult to understand with its debugging and the *Release version* was too complicated with unnessary code.
-The **Simplified-Joystick-Uno-L298N** code is a trade off from the two older versions.
+The older **Joystick-Uno-L298N** code especially the *Debug version* was too difficult to understand the debugging and the *Release version* was too complicated with unnessary code.
+The **Simplified-Joystick-Uno-L298N** code is better than the two older versions.